SushiMap

 福井県 Scout Verified

-Two committed 8-seat counters — one all-Fukui purist, one Michelin-listed creative — anchor a lean but genuine sushi scene on the Sea of Japan.
+Five genuine counters — from a Michelin two-star flagship to an all-Fukui purist and a quiet Tsuruga Edomae room — map a lean but real sushi scene on the Sea of Japan.